-IN DOVIDONICII Exemplary (4) Proficient (3) Needs Improvement (2) Unsatisfactory (1) Standards and Objectives 1 • All learning objectives and state content standards are explicitly communicated. • • Most learning objectives and state content standards are communicated.
-Sub-objectives are mostly aligned to ٠ Some learning objectives and state content standards are communicated. • Learning objectives and state content standards are not communicated. • Sub-objectives are aligned and 1 the lesson's major objective. • Sub-objectives are sometimes • Sub-objectives are rarely aligned to logically sequenced to the lesson's maior objective. • Learning objectives are connected to what students have previously aligned to the lesson's major objective. • the lesson's major objective.
-Learning objectives are rarely • Learning objectives are: (a) learned. • Learning objectives are not clearly connected to what students have consistently connected to what • Expectations for student performance connected to what students have previously learned. students have previously learned, (b) are clear, demanding and high. previously learned. • Expectations for student know from life experiences, and (c) • State standards are displayed and • Expectations for student performance are vague. integrated with other disciplines. referenced in the lesson. performance are clear. • State standards are not • Expectations for each student's • There is evidence that most students • State standards are appropriately appropriately displayed. performance are clear, demanding, demonstrate mastery of the objective.
-3 displayed • There is evidence that few students and mgn. • I nere is evidence that some of the demonstrate mastery of the • State standards are displayed, students demonstrate mastery of the objective. explanations. objective. • There is evidence that most students demonstrate mastery of the objective.
-Motivating • The teacher consistently and explicitly • The teacher often organizes the • The teacher sometimes organizes the • The teacher rarely organizes the personally meaningful, relevant and intellectually engaging to all students. meaningful, relevant and intellectually engaging to most students. meaningful, relevant and engaging to some students. meaningful, relevant and engaging to students. • The teacher consistently develops • The teacher often develops learning • The teacher sometimes develops • The teacher rarely develops learning experiences where inquiry, curiosity and exploration are valued. experiences where inquiry, curiosity and exploration are valued. learning experiences where inquiry, curiosity and exploration are valued. curiosity and exploration are • The teacher consistently reinforces • The teacher regularly reinforces and • The teacher sometimes reinforces valued. and rewards effort. rewards effort. and rewards effort. • The teacher rarely reinforces and rewards effort.
+INSTRUCTION Exemplary (4) Proficient (3) Needs Improvement (2) Unsatisfactory (1) Standards and Objectives 1 • All learning objectives and state content standards are explicitly • Most learning objectives and state content standards are communicated. • Some learning objectives and state content standards are • Learning objectives and state content standards are not communicated. • Sub-objectives are mostly aligned to communicated. communicated. • Sub-objectives are aligned and the lesson's major objective. • Sub-objectives are sometimes • Sub-objectives are rarely aligned to logically sequenced to the lesson's • Learning objectives are connected to aligned to the lesson's major the lesson's major objective. major objective. what students have previously objective. • Learning objectives are rarely • Learning objectives are: (a) learned. • Learning objectives are not clearly connected to what students have consistently connected to what • Expectations for student performance connected to what students have previously learned. students have previously learned, (b) are clear, demanding and high. previously learned. • Expectations for student know from life experiences, and (c) • State standards are displayed and • Expectations for student performance are vague. integrated with other disciplines. referenced in the lesson. performance are clear. • State standards are not • Expectations for each student's • There is evidence that most students • State standards are appropriately appropriately displayed. performance are clear, demanding, demonstrate mastery of the objective. displayed • There is evidence that few students and high. • There is evidence that some of the demonstrate mastery of the • State standards are displayed, students demonstrate mastery of the objective. referenced throughout the lesson with objective. • There is evidence that most students 8 demonstrate mastery of the objective.
+Motivating The teacher consistently and explicitly • The teacher often organizes the ٠ The teacher sometimes organizes the • The teacher rarely organizes the personally meaningful, relevant and meaningful, relevant and intellectually meaningful, relevant and engaging to meaningful, relevant and engaging intellectually engaging to all students. engaging to most students. some students. to students. • The teacher consistently develops ٠ The teacher often develops learning • The teacher sometimes develops • The teacher rarely develops learning experiences where inquiry, experiences where inquiry, curiosity learning experiences where inquiry, learning experiences where inquiry, • The teacher consistently reinforces • The teacher regularly reinforces and • The teacher sometimes reinforces valued. and rewards effort. rewards effort. and rewards effort. • The teacher rarely reinforces and museums, etc).